 A mailing list specialist should run mailing list through postal software and collect, organize, improve database, format, and analyze large amounts of information with attention and accuracy.

 Although a ”thorough cleaning” is tedious and time-consuming, it can reward you with improved mail deliverability.
-The immediate benefits of a clean list is a higher reach rate and reduced costs on mailing services.
+The immediate benefits of mailing list cleaning is a higher reach rate and reduced costs on mailing services.

 Lastly, the better the mailing list, the less environmental waste will be in energy, paper, ink, and fuel to deliver millions of mailing pieces to wrong addresses.